By Richard Mortier - 2019-10-18

 open Mirage

-let main = main ~keys:[Key.abstract port] "Unikernel.Main" (stackv4 @-> job)
+let main = main "Unikernel.Main" (stackv4v6 @-> job)

-let stack = generic_stackv4 default_network
+let stack = generic_stackv4v6 default_network

-The network device is derived from default_network
+The network device is derived from

-, a function provided by Mirage which will choose a reasonable default based on the target the user chooses to pass to mirage configure
+default based on the target the user chooses to pass to

-- just like the reasonable default provided by generic_kv_ro
+- just like the default provided by

 in the previous example.

-attempts to build a sensible network stack on top of the physical interface given by default_network
+the physical interface given by default_network

 $ cd device-usage/network